 The Board of Education recognizes that it may be necessary to suspend, remove or otherwise discipline students with disabilities to address disruptive or problem behavior.
-The Board also recognizes that students with disabilities are extended certain procedural protections whenever Cortland Enlarged City School District authorities intend to impose discipline on them.
+The Board also recognizes that students with disabilities are extended certain procedural protections under the IDEA and Article 89 of New York's Education Law whenever Cortland Enlarged City School District authorities intend to impose discipline on them.
 The Board is committed to ensuring that the procedures followed for suspending, removing or otherwise disciplining students with disabilities are consistent with the procedural safeguards required by applicable laws and regulations.